Who is Liable When Bad Weather Causes an Accident?

 You can always file a claim for a weather-related accident, and insurance companies make certain considerations depending on the weather and road conditions.
 However, who's to blame when a car accident is caused by bad weather?

-How do the Court and Insurance Companies Determine Who's at Fault?
+How do the Courts and Insurance Companies Determine Who's at Fault?

 Why is it Important to Know Who's at Fault?